KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 They may display symbolic density.

-They may use AI, metaphysics, mathematical notation, glyphs, cybernetic aesthetics, or framework-language.
+They may draw on AI, metaphysics, mathematical notation, glyphs, cybernetic aesthetics, or framework-language.

 But they do not reliably complete into relation.